"How's the craic?" is a friendly greeting used throughout Ireland.

 The Oxford English dictionary has added new words like blog, FYI, threequel, cyberslacking and many, many more.

 So what's all this fuss about adding 'craic' to the Irish dictionary, Irish-English dictionary, or wherever it is we record the terminology of our crazy spoken language?

 "Possession is nine-tenths of the law", and oh boy, do the Irish claim possession of the 'craic'.

 Into the bargain another saying supports our claim: "If you don't use it, you lose it".
 The Irish have no intention of ever losing this precious new word, through lack of usage.

-So use it we shall, across Ireland and throughout the world, even if we risk arrest by a New York cop, when inquiring about the craic in some Irish American bar.
+So, as far as the term craic goes, we Irish are determined to use it, all across Ireland and throughout the world, even if we risk arrest by a New York cop, when inquiring about the craic in some Irish American bar.

 But let's face it, after so many years of Irish immigration to the Big Apple, most members of the NYPD are, by this time, fairly wise to the 'craic'.